Studio of Sir Anthony van Dyck

-Anon., Inventory of the Contents of Warwick Castle, ms., 1806, hanging in the End Room;
+Anon., Inventory of the Contents of Warwick Castle, ms., 1806, in the Little Dining Room;

-W. Field, An Historical and Descriptive Account of Leamington Spa, Warwick 1815, pp. 182, 200 ('A Sebastian - a sketch - by Vandyck (sic)'), in the State Dressing Room, West window, left side;
+W. Field, An Historical and Descriptive Account of Leamington Spa, Warwick 1815, pp. 210, 214 ('Count Gondomar - by Valasquez de Silva [sic]'), in the Breakfast room, opposite the fireplace - right side;

-Anon., Inventory of the contents of Warwick Castle, ms., 1900, in the State Boudoir;
+Anon., Inventory of the contents of Warwick Castle, 1959, p.
+35, in the Red Drawing Room;

 E. Larsen, The Paintings of Anthony van Dyck, Freren 1988, p.131, no.319 (as Van Dyck);